we-like-parsers/pegen/docs/grammar.rst

 Fail immediatly if e fails to parse by raising the exception built using the ``make_syntax_error`` method.

-This construct can help provides better error messages.
+This construct can help provide better error messages.

 Keywords
 ~~~~~~~~